 Stressful life events, such as trauma, loss, or major life changes, can trigger the onset of Bipolar Disorder in susceptible people.
 Additionally, substance abuse, particularly drugs such as cocaine, ecstasy, or amphetamines, can worsen or trigger episodes of mania or Depression.

 Imbalances in hormones can trigger or cause Bipolar Disorder.
 Dysregulation in hormones such as cortisol (stress hormone) has been linked to mood swings and emotional instability.
 Additionally, fluctuations in thyroid hormones are linked to spikes in energy and mood.
-It is crucial to balance hormones and neurotransmitters in the brain for an effective, long-lasting treatment.
+It is crucial to balance hormones and neurotransmitters in the brain for an effective, long-lasting Bipolar treatment.

 At Betterplace, Bipolar Disorder is diagnosed through psychiatric evaluations, clinical assessments, and medical history reviews.
 These tests help our psychiatrists and psychologists gain insight into your condition and the symptoms that you might be experiencing.
 Both the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition) and ICD-10 (International Classification of Diseases, 10th Edition) provide criteria used by medical professionals to diagnose Bipolar Disorder.